socialdrones/iHDI2020/index.md

 </p>

 <p>
-The proceedings will be stored on the open archive <del>the open archive <a href="https://hal.archives-ouvertes.fr/">HAL</a></del> <a href="http://ceur-ws.org/">CEUR Workshop Proceedings</a>, indexed by Google Scholar.
+The proceedings will be stored on <del>the open archive <a href="https://hal.archives-ouvertes.fr/">HAL</a></del> <a href="http://ceur-ws.org/">CEUR Workshop Proceedings</a>, indexed by Google Scholar.
 A paper on workshop outcomes will be submitted to a relevant venue.
 Selected contributions will be considered for publication in a special issue of the <a href="https://thri.acm.org/">THRI</a> journal.
 </p>

 <p>